An iconic image is much more than a snapshot of one moment.

 The image is of Bobby Jones’ golf swing, considered a scientific record.
 The exposure of the negative at 1/100,000th of a second reveals a swing that is compact and rhythmic.

 The swing is perfect.
-Any hesitation in Jones’ swing would be clearly visible in the photograph.
-Ultra high-speed photography is the norm for contemporary photography.
+Any hesitation in Jones’ swing would be visible in the photograph.
+Today, ultra-high-speed photography is the norm for contemporary photography.
 Especially for sports training and motion study today.

 But in 1938, when Edgerton photographed Jones and other championship golfers, it was a first.

 It is one image.
 But due to the flash firing around 61 times during that split second, it could be a time-lapse image.

 This deepens our knowledge about how things work.
 This may not be important or one of the famous photos for you.
 But for many others, this was a turning point.

 This image from Andreas Gursky gets people talking because it was sold for $4.3 million in 2011.